dashcommunity/governance/scale_through_coops.md

 Consider the following figure showing three types of networks:
 ![Networks](https://github.com/riongull/governance/blob/master/networks.jpeg "Dash treasury can be modelled as a network")

 The treasury can be modeled as a network, where dots are people receiving funds that originated from the treasury, and lines connecting dots are a transfer of treasury funds.  **Currently, our treasury most resembles the centralized model.
 Moving right in the figure above would be a *decentralizing* effect**.
 I'm proposing that we move in that direction by funding more groups of people who employ other people.
-These organizations would be autonomous and voluntary, much like cooperatives.
+These organizations would be autonomous and voluntary, much like [cooperatives](https://en.wikipedia.org/wiki/Cooperative).
 Some might consider these to be similar to distributed autonomous organizations (DAOs).  **Funding cooperatives would yield the benefits of both centralizaed and ditributed networks**.
 It's a healthy balance between the two.

-Decentrialized systems are:
+A decentrialized treasury would be:

 * simple & efficient
 * robust & sustainable